Last updated on August 17th, 2023 at 03:57 pm

 Who is the minister of the Federal Ministry of Agriculture?

 Alh.
 Abubakar Kyari is the present Minister of Agriculture and Food Security.

-The Federal Ministry of Agriculture and Rural Development is one of the cardinal ministries that should drive the economy of Nigeria if the country has not neglected it for decades.
+Until the name change, it was known as the Federal Ministry of Agriculture and Rural Development.
+It is one of the cardinal ministries that should drive the economy of Nigeria if the country has not neglected it for decades.

 This is a ministry under the regional government before the military takeover that drove the economy of the regions and they were able to build several projects that are still relevant today.

 Table of Contents

 Kyari succeeds Dr. Mohammad Mahmood Abubakar, a former minister of Nigeria’s ministry of environment. who replaced Sabo Nanono.